Lawrence-Krukrubo/Anomaly_Detection_in_Time_Series_Data_with_Keras/README.md

 # Anomaly_Detection_with_Time_Series_Data
 In this project, I will build an Anomaly Detection Model from scratch, using Deep Learning.
 Specifically, I will be designing and training an **LSTM autoencoder** using the **Keras API with Tensorflow 2 as the backend** to detect anomalies (sudden price changes) in the S&P 500 index.
 I will also create interactive charts and plots using Plotly, Python and Seaborn for data visualization and display the results in Jupyter notebooks.

+## Note:
+**To fully visualize the interactive plots and charts in Plotly, its best to open the project Notebook in Google Colab.
+Click on the `open in colab` button on in the Notebook.
+Colab is a free Interactive Development Environment (IDE) that powers your Notebook with free GPU and TPU from Google.**

 ## Key Concepts
 * Build an LSTM Autoencoder in Keras
 * Detect anomalies with Autoencoders in time series data